Almost Paradise: Christian Kane on Episode 5’s typhoon blockbuster

 CK: It was absolutely horrible.
 It was absolutely the worst episode that I filmed, that I love. (laughs) I love this episode so much.
 I loved filming it, but it was very tough for me, because I was soaking wet the whole time.
 They were literally pouring water on me the entire episode, and when it’s 90 degrees, 95 degrees in the Philippines with the humidity already in the air, it’s not fun being wet.

-It was eight days and [then] Dean [Devlin] came back in re-shoots on the episode; it was like ten days of me being soaking wet.
+It was eight days and Dean came back in re-shoots on the episode; it was like ten days of me being soaking wet.
 Everybody’s like oh, that must’ve felt really good in the heat.
 Well, it’s not because your clothes are wet.
 It’s just not a good thing when it’s 95 degrees and humidity is above the roof.

 PTV: That’s one of the fantastic things about Almost Paradise, though, is that you couldn’t do this story on another TV crime drama.
 It’s organic to the Philippines.

 CK: 100 percent, absolutely.
 I tweeted last night, I said Alex is a very smart guy.
 He’s just so focused on what’s going on with him and the plot at hand that he doesn’t look around; he doesn’t wake up to smell the coffee.
-All the signs [of the typhoon] were there.
+All the signs were there.
 Everyone else was noticing what was going on, but he was so oblivious to it, because he’s not from there.
 I really wanted to portray that, and I think we did a pretty good job of doing that.

 SPOILER ALERT: The remainder of this interview spoils the ending of this Almost Paradise episode.
 If you haven’t seen Episode 5 yet, watch here and come back when you’ve seen it!